informatics-isi-edu/ermrest/api-doc/data/naming.md

 - _service_ `/catalog/` _cid_ `/attributegroup/` _path_ `/` _group key_ `,` ...
 - _service_ `/catalog/` _cid_ `/attributegroup/` _path_ `/` _group key_ `,` ... `;` _aggregate_ `,` ...

 The _path_ is interpreted slightly differently than in the `attribute` resource space.
 Rather than denoting a set of entities drawn from the final table instance in _path_, it denotes a set of entity combinations, meaning that there is a potential for a combinatoric number of records depending on how path entity elements are linked.
-This denoted set of entity combinations is reduced to groups where each group represents a set of entities sharing the same _group key_ tuple, and optional _aggregate_ list elements are evaluated over this set of entities to produce a group-level aggregate value, using the same aggregate functions documented previously for [Aggregate Names](#aggregate-names).
-The _group key_ and _aggregate_ list elements may draw upon columns from any _path_ element.
+This denoted set of entity combinations is reduced to groups where each group represents a set of entities sharing the same _group key_ tuple, and optional _aggregate_ list elements are evaluated over this set of entities to produce a group-level aggregate value.

+The _group key_ list elements use the same notation as the _column reference_ elements in the `attribute` resource space.
+The _aggregate_ list elements use the same notation as the _aggregate_ elements in the `aggregate` resource space or the _column reference_ elements in the `attribute` resource space.
+An _aggregate_ using _column reference_ notation denotes an example value chosen from an arbitrary member of each group.

 ## Data Paths